mpg-age-bioinformatics/cluster_first_steps/README.md

 scontrol update job <job id> partition=<partition1>,<partition2>,<partition3> nodelist=<node list>
 ```

-Submissions wihtout arguments specifications will result in `-p hooli --cpus-per-task=2` and a time limit of 2 weeks.
+Submissions wihtout arguments specifications will result in `-p cluster` and a time limit of 2 weeks.

-For large job submissions please use the **hooli** partition.

-Feel free to use all partitions (ie. also the **bighead** partition) for large job submissions as well provided you can easely make these partition free on request of other users (eg. if you are submiting short jobs this should be easely achievable by using `sview` to modify the target partitions of your jobs).
+Feel free to use all partitions (ie. **cluster** and **dedicated** partition) for large job submissions.

 When submitin jobs with `sbatch` you can also include SLURM parameters inside the script ie.:
 ```